-IV.
-CODE COVERAGE
+SECTION IV: CODE COVERAGE

 The Code shall apply to any student who engages in conduct on College property, or at any College activity that affects the operation or educational functions of the College in violation of this Code.
 Each student shall be responsible for his/her conduct from the time of first enrollment through the completion of his/her educational goals, even if such conduct occurs before classes begin or after classes end, as well as during the academic year and during periods between terms of actual enrollment (and even if that conduct is not discovered until after a degree is awarded).
 The Code shall apply to a student's conduct even if the student withdraws from school while a disciplinary matter is pending.
-The Dean of Student Development or designee shall decide if the Code shall be applied to conduct occurring off campus, on a case by case basis.
+The Associate Vice President of Student Affairs or designee shall decide if the Code shall be applied to conduct occurring off campus, on a case-by-case basis.

-The adoption of this Code does not prohibit the College from adopting or maintaining additional policies, regulations or procedures, and nothing in this Code is intended to supersede the provisions of Yavapai College District Governing Board policy.
+The adoption of this Code does not prohibit the College from revising and updating the Code during the academic year or from adopting or maintaining additional policies, regulations or procedures, and nothing in this Code is intended to supersede the provisions of Yavapai College District Governing Board policy.
 Charges brought under the Code may be combined with additional Code or policy violations in order to resolve the matter as a whole.
 Disciplinary action by the College may proceed during independent criminal proceedings involving the same facts.
 The College may report any matter to local law enforcement as deemed appropriate.

-V. SUPPORTIVE PROVISIONS
+SECTION V: SUPPORTIVE PROVISIONS